By Alex Morgan, Senior AI Tools Analyst

 1. Over-reliance on Local Development

 Companies relying exclusively on Docker Compose for local development often underestimate the complexities of production environments.
 As highlighted by John Doe, CTO of Cloud Innovations, “Running Docker Compose in production is like driving a sports car on a dirt road—it just doesn’t make sense.”
-This reality sets high expectations for performance that Docker Compose cannot meet.
+This reality sets high expectations for performance that Docker Compose cannot meet, echoing the sentiments of many tech leaders.

 2. Ignoring Scaling Challenges